Forvis, LLP: Services

-BKD, LLP offered advisory, assurance, audit and tax services, including state and local tax, international tax, real estate cost segregation, transfer pricing, wealth management, employee benefit plans, valuation services, business transition services and information technologies.
+Forvis Mazars offers advisory, assurance, audit and tax services, including state and local tax, international tax, real estate cost segregation, transfer pricing, wealth management, employee benefit plans, valuation services, business transition services and information technologies.

-The firm worked with clients in many industries, including agribusiness, architecture and engineering, construction and real estate, manufacturing and distribution, energy and natural resources, financial services, health care, not-for-profit, public sector, higher education, technologies, telecommunications, transportation and logistics.

 History

-Early history
+Forvis Mazars was formed by the merger of two large accounting firms BKD and Dixon Hughes Goodman on June 1, 2022.
+They announced a new name on April 28, 2022, choosing the name "FORVIS", a combination of "Forward Vision".

+Baird, Kurtz & Dobson

 In 1922, three men—William Baird, Wade Kurtz and Claire Dobson—decided to start their own firm with offices in Kansas City and Joplin, Missouri, after the disbandment of the Montgomery Firm, where the three had been employed.
 On January 2, 1923, the men took the $1,700 they had in the bank and opened their business: Baird, Kurtz & Dobson.

 Initially, the firm looked to expand to St. Louis and Chicago, but the 1929 stock market crash and subsequent Great Depression curtailed growth, forcing the firm to build its clientele and reputation in Kansas City and Joplin.

 After World War II, a growth period began.
 A third office opened in Springfield, Missouri, in July 1948, and a uranium boom led the firm to purchase a tax practice in Grand Junction, Colorado.

 The 1960s represented a period of significant change.
 In 1964, the firm drafted its formal partnership agreement, which still exists today.
 The passage of the Medicare Act in 1965 led the firm to focus on growing its health care practice, which today constitutes the firm's largest industry focus.

 Expansion continued throughout the 1970s and 1980s, with the firm opening new offices in Arkansas, Oklahoma, Missouri, Texas, Nebraska and Kentucky.